gpramila/Basic-Program-1/README.md

 ### RESULT
-#### Hence the Java program to check the given number is palindrome or not was executed successfully.
+#### Hence the Java program to check the given number is prime or not was executed successfully.